-The reserve races will be in Ely later this year.
+The Reserve Races will be in Ely in late April.
 The event will see third-year St John's undergraduates Gemma King, who is studying Natural Sciences, Biochemistry, and Jo Matthews, who is doing her degree in Medical Science, racing in Blondie, the women's reserve boat.
 Fellow St John’s undergraduate Tassilo Bulfon, a third-year Classics student, is in the running for Goldie.

 The last St John’s student to be in the Blue Boat at the Boat Race was Charlie Fisher, who was in the winning Cambridge crew in 2018.

 After this most unusual Boat Race, Theo plans to take a year off rowing while he starts his PhD in Physics at St John’s and Cavendish Laboratory.
 He fancies swapping oars for bicycle handlebars and competing against his road racing cyclist brother Harvey, who will be in his final year at the University of Oxford.

 His love of rowing, however, will remain.
 “There's a real sense of friendship and camaraderie.
 In a usual season you'd be training with the squad upwards of four or five hours a day, as a result, you end up with friendships that I haven't seen or experienced elsewhere, and that's one of the things I really love about it.

 “The same is true about the guys I'm working with now.
 They’re really, really good friends, which is incredibly important, because there's no better motivation to work hard when you're in a world of pain halfway through a race than doing it for your friends.”

 Watch a British Pathé news clip below of the 1944 Oxford and Cambridge Boat Race in Ely.